Good communication is crucial to sales success.

 Prospects sometimes don’t tell the whole truth.
 And that’s okay, as long as you know how to spot when it’s happening.
 Is your prospect just evaluating your company because his boss told him to present three options?
 Is your prospect sold, but her manager, the economic buyer, isn’t?
 These are crucial things to know, and you can’t suss them out until you learn to read between the lines.

-Great communicators aren’t persuasive because they speak in dramatic, sweeping rhetoric.
-They’re able to convince people because they can point to specific examples or anecdotes that support the point they’re trying to make -- and in the case of salespeople, because they can demonstrate exactly how a product or feature will help their buyer.
+Great communicators are not persuasive because they speak in dramatic, sweeping rhetoric.
+They’re able to convince people because they can point to specific examples or anecdotes that support the point they’re trying to make — and in the case of salespeople, because they can demonstrate exactly how a product or feature will help their buyer.

 Of course, you can’t be specific if you don’t have any idea what you’re talking about.
 If you sell to a specific industry, you should know that industries’ concerns, behaviors, and buying patterns down pat.
 If you sell to multiple industries, know your value prop as it relates to each cold and use customer references as backup.